scoopxyz/OpenColorIO/docs/introduction.rst

   is required in this case.
 I.e., even if the original texture as painted was only 8-bits, the mipmapped texture will be stored as a 16-bit float image.

-* Painted environment maps, which may be emissive as labelled vd (standing for 'video').
+* Painted environment maps, which may be emissive as labeled vd (standing for 'video').
 These values, when linearized, have the potential to generate specular information well above 1.0.
 Note that in the current vd linearization curves, the top code values may be very "sensitive".
 I.e., very small changes